 Upper glute workout FAQ’s |

-To understand how to target the gluteus medius, we must first learn what its role is.
+To understand how to target these muscles, we must learn what their roles are.

-The gluteus medius primary role is abduction at the hip joint.
+Secondly, we have the gluteus medius.
+The primary role of the medius is abduction at the hip joint.
 What this means is moving the leg out towards the side, away from the centre line of the body.

 The second role of the gluteus medius is hip external rotation, this is simply rotating the feet so that they point outwards.